grantcurell/pull_secureworks_data/README.md

 ```

 Replace them with your ACCESS_TOKEN and TENANT_ID.
 The access token again is a really long list of jibberish and the tenant ID should be 6 numerical digits.

+## Running the Script

+After setting up your credentials, follow these steps to execute the script:

+1. Open Command Prompt by typing `cmd` in the Windows search bar and hitting Enter.
+2. Navigate to the directory where the script `pull_secureworks_api_data.py` is located using the `cd` command.
+For example, if your script is in the Downloads folder, type `cd Downloads` and press Enter.
+3. Execute the script by typing `python pull_secureworks_api_data.py` and press Enter.

+The script will start running, and you will see the output in the Command Prompt window indicating the progress of the download.
+Once completed, check the designated output folder for the threat intelligence data.

 ## What the Script Does